cobyism/ghost-on-heroku/README.md

 ### Things you should know

-- After deployment, you’ll be redirected to the admin area at `YOURAPPNAME.herokuapp.com/ghost` to set up your blog.
+- After deployment, visit the admin area at `YOURAPPNAME.herokuapp.com/ghost` to set up your blog.

 - Your blog will be publicly accessible at `YOURAPPNAME.herokuapp.com`.